• Skip to main content

 Viewing Data

-• Using CDP Studio Analyze mode Historic Data functionality which will detect a running CDP Logger and connect to it.
+• Using CDP Studio Analyze mode Historic Data functionality which will detect a running CDP Logger or LogServer and connect to it.
 The Analyze mode can also be used to export the logged data to CSV format.

 • Making your own GUI application that includes Database Graph Widget.